×

 effect: "NoSchedule"

-This example deployment can also be allowed on nodes with the multi-arch.openshift.io/arch=arm64 taint specified.
+This example deployment can be scheduled on nodes and machine sets that have the multiarch.openshift.io/arch=arm64 taint specified.

 Using node affinity with taints and tolerations

 When a scheduler computes the set of nodes to schedule a pod, tolerations can broaden the set while node affinity restricts the set.
-If you set a taint to the nodes of a specific architecture, the following example toleration is required for scheduling pods.
+If you set a taint on nodes that have a specific architecture, you must also add a toleration to workloads that you want to be scheduled there.

-Example deployment with a node affinity and toleration set.
+Example deployment with node affinity and toleration set

 apiVersion: apps/v1